InMotion vs Bluehost Hosting: Which Is Your Best Choice?

 Other features such as the free domain, 24/7 support, automatic updates, a range of price plans, and a 90 day money-back guarantee make this a great choice for WordPress users.
 Just bear in mind that while InMotion does offer a great WordPress experience, it is not InMotion’s main focus.

-If you’ve already got a website, an important (but often overlooked) step is sussing out how easy it will be to transfer your existing site to your new host.
+If you’ve already got a website, an important step is sussing out how easy it will be to transfer your existing site to your new host.

 Migrating to Bluehost